Nambu-Goldstone modes in a lattice Nambu-Jona-Lasinio model with multi flavor symmetries

-{\bf Abstract:} We study a lattice Nambu--Jona-Lasinio model with SU(2) and SU(3) flavor symmetries of staggered fermions in the Kogut--Susskind Hamiltonian formalism.
+{\bf Abstract:} We study a lattice Nambu--Jona-Lasinio model with $\mathrm{SU}(2)$ and $\mathrm{SU}(3)$ flavor symmetries of staggered fermions in the Kogut--Susskind Hamiltonian formalism.
 This type of four-fermion interactions has been widely used for describing low-energy behaviors of strongly interacting quarks as an effective model.
-In the strong coupling regime for the interactions, we prove the following: (i) For the spatial dimension $\nu \ge 5$, the SU(3) model shows a long-range order at sufficiently low temperatures. (ii) In the case of the SU(2) symmetry, there appears a long-range order in the spatial dimension $\nu \ge 3$ at sufficiently low temperatures. (iii) These results hold in the ground states as well. (iv) In general, if a long-range order emerges in this type of models, then there exists a gapless excitation above an infinite-volume ground state.
-This is nothing but the Nambu--Goldstone mode associated with the spontaneous breakdown of the global rotational symmetry of flavors. (v) It is also established that the number of Nambu--Goldstone modes is equal to the number of broken symmetry generators.
+In particular, we focus on the Nambu--Goldstone modes associated with the spontaneous breakdown of the flavor symmetries.
+In the strong coupling regime for the interactions, we prove the following: (i) For the spatial dimension $\nu \ge 5$, the $\mathrm{SU}(3)$ model shows a long-range order at sufficiently low temperatures. (ii) In the case of the $\mathrm{SU}(2)$ symmetry, there appears a long-range order in the spatial dimension $\nu \ge 3$ at sufficiently low temperatures. (iii) These results hold in the ground states as well. (iv) In general, if a long-range order emerges in this type of models, then there appear gapless excitations above the sector of the infinite-volume ground states.
+These are nothing but the Nambu--Goldstone modes associated with the spontaneous breakdown of the global rotational symmetry of flavors. (v) In particular, we establish that the number of the linearly independent Nambu--Goldstone modes is equal to the number of the broken symmetry generators on the Hilbert space constructed from a certain symmetry-breaking infinite-volume ground state.